uaf-math/calc1/week1-ALEKS.md

 1. Go to the [ALEKS sign up page](https://www.aleks.com/sign_up)

-2. Enter our class code: **TJRQX-WJ49R**
+2. Enter our class code: **9A49K-R64C9**

 3. ALEKS will then direct you through the registration process. **Write down your login name and password** as you will need them for the proctored assessment which will use a different computer.

-4. Now that you have logged in to ALEKS PPL, it will give you a tutorial on how to use the interface and you are done with the set up.
+4. Now that you have logged in to ALEKS PPL, it will give you a tutorial on how to use the interface and you are done with the setup.

 NOTE: You will not be able to start your assessment without a password.